The stress cascade nobody talks about

 The productivity paradox nobody admits

 But here is what makes chronic stress different: it does not feel like too much stress.
 It feels like your baseline.
-You are at what feels like 85% capacity (a useful way to think about the chronic stress baseline), operating like it is normal.
-Your output looks fine.
-But everything is effortful.
-Decisions that should take minutes take hours.
-Tasks that should be simple feel complex.
-You are running on fumes.
+You are at what feels like 85% capacity, a useful way to picture the chronic stress baseline, and you operate as though that is normal.

 The person in chronic stress does not realize they are at 85% capacity.
 They think they are fine.
 They do not recognize they are depleting reserves that took years to build.
-By the time symptoms appear – insomnia, constant irritability, inability to focus – the damage is already substantial [3].
+By the time symptoms appear – insomnia, constant irritability, inability to focus – the damage is already substantial.

 Prevention means monitoring your capacity before it is too late.
 Before you hit the wall.
 Before your health breaks.